BYRIO/krita-webdoc-zh/user_manual/working_with_images.rst

     Exports the current image as 'filename'\_XXX.kra.

 .. note::
     Since Krita's file format is compressed data file, in case of corrupt or broken file you can open it with archive managers and extract the contents of the layers.
 This will help you to recover as much as possible data from the file.
-On windows you need to rename it to filename.zip to open it.
+On windows, you will need to rename it to filename.zip to open it.